 About

-Also, I am into art and creative writing ~
+Also, I am into Art and Creative Writing.

 My research is interdisciplinary.
 I use tools from discrete calculus, functional analysis, measure theory, differential and computational geometry, and algebraic topology in developing methods for solving PDEs or constructing theoretical frameworks or computational interfaces for various computer science and engineering problems.
 The areas of my interest are computational fluid dynamics, multi-physics and multi-scale modeling, solid modeling, electromagnetism and interoperability.